Category: Nerds on Books

 Lex quickly assimilates into the peculiar world of Croak, a town populated entirely by reapers who deliver souls from this life to the next.
 Along with her infuriating yet intriguing partner Driggs and a rockstar crew of fellow Grim apprentices, Lex is soon zapping her Targets like a natural born Killer.

-Yet her innate ability morphs into an unchecked desire for justice—or is it vengeance? ??? ?????? ??? ???????? —whenever she’s forced to Kill a murder victim, craving to stop the attackers before they can strike again.
+Yet her innate ability morphs into an unchecked desire for justice—or is it vengeance?—whenever she’s forced to Kill a murder victim, craving to stop the attackers before they can strike again.
 So when people start to die—that is, people who aren’t supposed to be dying, people who have committed grievous crimes against the innocent—Lex’s curiosity is piqued.
 Her obsession grows as the bodies pile up, and a troubling question begins to swirl through her mind: if she succeeds in tracking down the murderer, will she stop the carnage—or will she ditch Croak and join in?

 Nerds on Sports on Books: Hate Mail from Cheerleaders